thatejguy/thatejguy/README.md

 ## spying on my profile are we? 🔍🕵️
+okkk.
+I like...
- - writing ✏️
+- writing a story about 🌕
- - coding ⌨️
+- making stuff in blender 🚀
- - tinkering 🌲
+- tinkering with linux 🐧

 <!--
 **thatejguy/thatejguy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.